Skip to content

 Cuba

-Baracoa is the oldest city in Cuba, it was founded in 1511 in the province of Guantanamo and it started with a church constructed at that time.
-Baracoa attracts many tourists just to see spectacular architecture and countryside, where there are waterfalls and beautiful beaches.
+Baracoa is the oldest city in Cuba.
+It was founded in 1511 in the province of Guantanamo, starting with a church constructed at that time.
+Baracoa attracts many tourists just to see its spectacular architecture and countryside, which includes waterfalls and beautiful beaches.

-The El Yunque peak provides a tropical beauty, hikers can also reach the 589-meter summit and see a magnificent view from the top.
-Also on the hillside, there is a UNESCO Biosphere Reserve, where you can find rare birds and planets.
+The El Yunque Peak provides tropical beauty.
+Hikers can reach the 589-meter summit and see a magnificent view from the top.
+Also on the hillside is a UNESCO Biosphere Reserve, where rare birds and planets can be found.

 Playa Paraiso (Paradise Beach)

-Paradise Beach is one of the best and most famous beaches in Cuba, it is located on the island of Cayo Largo del Sur with white sands and a lovely blue sea.
-It is also a perfect place for sun-seekers with a dry and sunny climate.
+Paradise Beach is one of the best and most famous beaches in Cuba.
+It is located on Cayo Largo del Sur island, which has white sands and a lovely blue sea.
+With a dry and sunny climate, it is also a perfect place for sun-seekers.

 Che Guevara Mausoleum in Santa Carla

-This is one of the important attractions in Santa Carla and all of Cuba, Che Guevara is considered as one of the symbols of Cuba and the site where his mausoleum was located was the place where the last guerrilla battle led by him in 1958.
+This is one of the essential attractions in Santa Carla and all of Cuba.
+Che Guevara is considered one of the symbols of Cuba, and the site where his mausoleum is located was where he led the last guerrilla battle in 1958.

-This is the place where Guevara is buried, when you visit the mausoleum you will see his final letter to Fidel Castro etched on the bronze statue of Che Guevara in the Revolution Square.
-Besides the mausoleum, you will find the Historical Museum of the Revolution, which displays personal items of Guevara.
+This is the place where Guevara is buried.
+When you visit the mausoleum, you will see his final letter to Fidel Castro etched on the bronze statue of Che Guevara in Revolution Square.
+Besides the mausoleum, you will find the Historical Museum of the Revolution, which displays Guevara’s items.

 Castle of San Pedro del Morro